wwanxh/homebridge-tuya-web/README.md

   - If they are not - don't open an issue.
 Ask [Tuya support](mailto:support@tuya.com) to support your device in their `/homeassistant` API
 - Remove the updated script, so your credentials won't leak

+# Determining platform for branded devices

+The Tuya cloud supports different branded platforms.
+If your devices came with a branded app then it is likely that your username and password are not recognized by the Tuya platform.
+If the app that came with your devices is not for one of the supported platforms (_tuya_, _smart_life_ or _jinvoo_smart_) you best bet is to check which of the apps for the supported platforms recognizes your devices.
+Unregister your device from the branded app (so that they are "factory clean" again) and then try re-registering them in the app for one of the supported platforms.

+The device checking script above can help you debugging this.